jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

     print('\n')
 ```

-#### When using latitude

-##### ... and when using process-based inputs

-In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they effectively remember.

-It may be possible that a fuller inspection - more samples and accounting for differences in air temperature or latitude - may suggest otherwise.

-##### ... and when NOT using process-based inputs

-In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they effectively remember.

-It may be possible that a fuller inspection - more samples and accounting for differences in air temperature or latitude - may suggest otherwise.

-#### When not using latitude
+#### When using latitude, not using process-based inputs, and comparing models of different sizes

-##### ... and when using process-based inputs

-In this small sample and univariate inspection, the models do not appear to have correlated static variables with the amount of time steps they effectively remember.
+In this small sample and univariate inspection, the models largely do not appear to have correlated static variables with the amount of time steps they effectively remember.

-It may be possible that a fuller inspection - more samples and accounting for differences in air temperature or latitude - may suggest otherwise.

-##### ... and when NOT using process-based inputs

-Here, we see that the amount of time steps that are effectively remembered are significantly correlated with max depth, but different models identify opposing patterns.
-The `massive` model remembers more for deeper lakes while `avg` models remember less for deeper lakes.
-The difference is largest for shallower lakes, where the `avg` model assigns relatively long memory.
-This is perhaps bad - in favor of the `massive` model.
-Newly found that latitude and longitude hold no significant correlations.
+One exception is that the large LSTM memory is positively and significantly correlated with lake depth.

 <br><br><br><br><br>